mshroyer/coursepointer/README.md

 forums](https://forums.garmin.com/outdoor-recreation/outdoor-recreation/f/fenix-7-series/369450/is-garmin-going-to-ever-fix-a-glaring-bug-with-garmin-connect-gpx-course-import-which-results-in-up-ahead-simply-not-working?pifragment-1292=3),
 and it's what prompted me to create this program to begin with.

-Even though Garmin Connect appears to be fixed now, there are still some reasons you might find coursepointer useful:
+Even though Garmin Connect is fixed now, maybe you'll still find coursepointer useful if:

-- It provides greater control over course points, including repeated course points and control over the distance threshold.
+- You want greater control over how course points are interpreted, such as repeating course points or control over the interception threshold
-- It supports non-`generic` course point types.
+- You'd like something that automatically interprets non-`generic` course point types in Ride with GPS and Gaia GPS exports
-- It works without an internet connection, and doesn't upload your route anywhere (in case you're Jason Bourne and you're planning a super secret route).
+- You want to generate course points offline

 ## Supported route creators